moment-eng/moment-docs/README.md

 # Moment Overview

-## Prefer doing instead of reading?

-We recommend you check out [https://app.moment.dev](https://app.moment.dev) and try out our onboarding canvas.

 ## What is Moment?

 Moment is a UI toolkit for infrastructure and platform engineers to quickly build self-serve tools.
 The options are endless, but here are a few of our favorite use cases that increase shipping velocity: